alfbenpa/pseudomonas_pangenome/README.md

 The information stored in this repository is freely available!

-When you decompress the pseudomonas_pangenome.tar.gz file you will find two major folders named:
+When you uncompress the pseudomonas_pangenome.tar.gz file you will find two major folders named:

   /pangenome  : containing the entire set of single fasta sequences characterized to be the P. aeruginosa pangenome.
 They are                 called in numeric and consecutive manner (i.e. 1.fasta, 2.fasta,...)